Black Book (film): Plot

 Müntze forces Ellis to tell him her story.
-On her evidence, he confronts Franken with a superior officer, Obergruppenführer Käutner, who orders Franken to open his safe, expecting to find the valuables stolen from the Jews he had killed, this being a capital offence.
-However, the safe contains no valuables, and Franken then tells Käutner that Müntze has been negotiating with Dutch resistance "terrorists" for a truce.
+On her evidence, he confronts Franken with a superior officer, Obergruppenführer Käutner, who orders Franken to open his safe, expecting to find the valuables stolen from the Jews he had killed, this being a capital offense.
+The safe contains no valuables and Franken then tells Käutner that Müntze has been negotiating with the resistance for a truce.
 Müntze is imprisoned and condemned to death.
-The Resistance plots to rescue their imprisoned members; Ellis agrees to cooperate only on the condition that they also free Müntze.
-The plan is betrayed, and the would-be rescuers find the prisoners' cells filled with German troops.
+The resistance plot to rescue their imprisoned members; Ellis agrees to cooperate only on the condition that they also free Müntze.
+The plan is betrayed and the rescuers find the prisoners' cells filled with German troops.
 Only Akkermans and one other man manage to flee.

-Ellis is subsequently arrested and taken to Franken's office.
-He knows about her and the bug and, knowing that the Resistance is listening in, he stages a confrontation to make them believe that Ellis is the Nazi collaborator, responsible for the failure of the rescue.
+Ellis is arrested and taken to Franken's office.
+He knows about her and the microphone and, knowing that the resistance members are listening, he stages a confrontation to make them believe that Ellis is the collaborator responsible for the failure of the rescue.
 Kuipers and his companions swear to make her pay for her treason.
-Ronnie, a Dutch woman working at the SD headquarters to whom Ellis had confided her role in the Resistance, helps her and Müntze escape.
+Ronnie, a Dutch woman working at the SD headquarters to whom Ellis had confided her role in the resistance, helps her and Müntze escape.

-When the country is liberated by the Allies, Franken attempts to escape by boat, but is killed by Akkermans, who takes the Jewish loot.
+When the country is liberated by the Allies, Franken attempts to escape by boat but is killed by Akkermans, who takes the Jewish loot.
 Suspecting Smaal is the traitor, Müntze and Ellis return to confront him.
 Smaal states that the identity of the traitor is evidenced by his 'black book', in which he had detailed all his dealings with Jews.
-However, he refuses to discuss further, wanting to go to the Canadian authorities.
+He refuses to discuss it further, wanting to go to the Canadian authorities.
 When they are about to leave, Smaal and his wife are killed by an unknown assailant.
 Müntze chases him into the street, only to be recognised by the Dutch crowd and arrested by soldiers from the Canadian Army.
-The Dutch also recognise Ellis and arrest her as a collaborator, but not before she grabs the black book.
+The Dutch also recognise Ellis and arrest her as a collaborator but not before she grabs the black book.